The Case for Local Model Hosting

 Model updates and maintenance are ongoing responsibilities.
 New model versions release regularly, security patches emerge, and dependencies need updates.
 Automation through CI/CD pipelines can handle much of this, but someone needs to design and maintain those pipelines.

 These challenges aren't trivial, but neither are they insurmountable.
 Organizations with even modest technical capacity can successfully implement local AI hosting.
-The question is whether the benefits—privacy, control, economics, compliance—justify the effort for your specific use case.
+The question is whether the benefits of privacy, control, economics, and compliance justify the effort for your specific use case.

 The central question isn't whether cloud AI services are bad or local hosting is always superior.
 Both approaches have legitimate uses.
 The question is: for your specific needs, with your data, under your constraints, which model gives you the outcomes you actually want?